sallychan55/fullstack-nanodegree/README.md

 The folder contains all codes for "Portfolio Site" project.
 Index.html shows the page.

 ## Multi_User_Blog
-This project codes are stored under hw4 folder.
+This project codes are stored under multi_user_blog folder.

 This project runs on Google Cloud Platform.
 You can visit [the page](https://hello-world-sally-158219.appspot.com) to see a sample.